 If you lose your Austrian license outside of the country, however, you have to wait until you return to get a replacement.
 It is useful to have a list of Austria’s emergency numbers at hand in case you do need to contact the police about your lost license.

 There are, in fact, several categories of licenses in Austria.
 Of course, there is the regular B license and L17 for young drivers.
 However, there is also the L license for private lessons with a licensed driver.
 While B licenses can be used to ride motorbikes under 125cc, anything else requires an A license.
 In addition, there are license classes from C through to F for truck, bus, and tractor licenses.
 There is also a specific Austrian driving license for taxis.

-- Driving License, Osterreich – a government page about Austrian driving licenses
+- Driving License, Oesterreich – a government page about Austrian driving licenses